How to Get a Death Certificate in California

 Since July 1905, the California Department of Public Health (CDPH) keeps all public records of every death in the state.
 So if you want to get a California death certificate, that’s the place to go.

 But it’s important to note that you can request a death certificate only if the death occurred within the state.
-If someone who lives in California died in another state, you can only request their death certificate in the state where they died.
+If someone who lives in California died in another state, you can only request for their death certificate in the state where they died.
 Similarly, if someone who lives in another state died in California, you can only get a copy of their death record in California.

 Unless you’re in the funeral business, this might be your first time requesting a death record.
 As such, it’s understandable if you find the process a bit confusing.
 Many people do.
 To help you out, here’s a quick guide: